What is schizophrenia?

 If they think it could be schizophrenia, they'll refer you to a team of mental health professionals called the community mental health team (CMHT).
 They will give you a full assessment and check that all other possible causes for the symptoms, like recreational drug use, have been ruled out.

-You may be diagnosed with schizophrenia if you've been experiencing some of the main symptoms most of the time for a month, and they have a significant impact on your daily life.
+You may be diagnosed with schizophrenia if you've been experiencing some of the main symptoms above, most of the time for a month, and they have a significant impact on your daily life.

-- Therapy – Cognitive behavioural therapy (CBT) can help you understand your experiences and develop ways to change negative thoughts and behaviour.
+Therapy – Cognitive behavioural therapy (CBT) can help you understand your experiences and develop ways to change negative thoughts and behaviour.
 Other useful forms of treatment include family therapy, where you discuss your experiences as a family and find practical ways to cope together.
 Art therapy encourages you to express your feelings in a non-verbal way.

 Psychotic experiences can be disorientating, confusing and frightening, and talking to others who understand what you're going through can be a huge help.
 Self-help groups are a safe, private place where you can share your thoughts and feelings without judgement.
-Talk to your doctor or CMHT to find out what's available in your area.
+Talk to a doctor or CMHT to find out what's available in your area.

 When schizophrenic episodes are severe, especially if doctors are concerned about yourself or others' safety, you may need treatment in a psychiatric hospital.

-There's no cure for schizophrenia, although the treatments available help improve symptoms for many people.
+Unfortunately, there's no cure for schizophrenia, although the treatments available help improve symptoms for many people.
 This often means they have long periods without symptoms or that the symptoms never return.

 - Reviewed by:

-Lead GP at Livi
+- Dr Bryony Henderson, Lead GP at Livi